 At Montana State University (MSU), there are numerous organizations, programs, and offices that provide support for LGBTQ+ students which include the Queer Straight Alliance (QSA), Out in STEM (oSTEM), and the Diversity and Inclusion Student Commons (DISC).
-In addition to offering resources and advocacy, the DISC employs a Graduate Assistant for LGBTQ+ Student Support who works to coordinate a variety of programs and events.
+In addition to offering resources and advocacy, the DISC coordinates a variety of programs and events.
 The Montana State University community has committed to strategic planning and goal setting around diversity and inclusion.
-A Diversity and Inclusion Advisory Council was created to address the priorities outlined in the Diversity and Inclusion Framework Report, which was created with input from hundreds of students, faculty, and staff.
+A Diversity Council was created to address the priorities outlined in the Diversity and Inclusion Framework Report, which was created with input from hundreds of students, faculty, and staff.
 MSU also conducted an extensive campus climate survey to better understand and address the needs of students, faculty, and staff from underrepresented backgrounds.
-MSU has also seen support from organizations such as Residence Life, which created a gender-neutral housing option, and the Office of the Registrar, which coordinates a Chosen Name Pilot Project, among many other strong partners.
+MSU has also seen support from organizations such as Residence Life, which created a gender-neutral housing option, and the Office of the Registrar, which coordinates a Chosen Name Project, among many other strong partners.

 LGBTQ Student Opportunities

 Colleges and universities want LGBTQ students, faculty and staff to be out and proud as part of the diversity of the campus community.
 The Campus Pride Index provides campuses the opportunity to come out as LGBTQ-friendly and take responsibility for continually improving their LGBTQ campus climate.

 The Campus Pride Index features LGBTQ student opportunities by highlighting the positive work within higher education across the country.
 Prospective students and families may choose the best LGBTQ campuses searching the tool based on area of study, cost, location, type of campus and LGBTQ-inclusive policy, programs and practice for their college search.